MultiResFormer: Transformer with Adaptive Multi-Resolution Modeling for General Time Series Forecasting: Experiments

 \section{Experiments}

 We evaluate the performance of MultiResFormer on a number of long-term and short-term time series forecasting datasets.
 The long-term forecasting datasets include four Electricity Transformer Temperature (ETT) datasets (ETTh1, ETTh2, ETTm1, ETTm2), plus Weather, Electricity, Traffic and Influenza-Like Illness (ILI) datasets.
 These datasets were gathered and pre-processed by \citet{Wu2021Autoformer} and have been widely used by recent work for benchmarking purposes.
 For short-term forecasting, we use the M4 datasets \cite{Makridakis2020M4} which includes 6 subsets corresponding to different sampling frequencies.
-The statistics of the two types of datasets are summarized in \Cref{tab:dataset}.
+The statistics of the two types of datasets are summarized in \Cref{tab:dataset}, and the implementation details are described in \Cref{ID}.